TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_uart.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)

+\cond SOC_AM64X || SOC_AM243X

+\note From release 12.00.00 onwards, when configuring the SBL UART bootloader in syscfg, ensure that the boot media is set to **UART** and not SOC_Memory.
+This configuration is required for proper UART bootloader operation.

+\endcond

 # See Also

 \ref DRIVERS_BOOTLOADER_PAGE